catastrophicanomaly/vDosXY3/readme.md

 * Implement support for short file name versions of long filenames. **NOTE:** you can disable this by adding SFN83 = OFF to your config.txt.

+* Modification by Edward Mendelson for C-Cedilla

+* Modification by Edward Mendelson to set title bar text and icon

+* Optional blinking cursor

 ---